waltervh/BornAgain-website/content/documentation/working-with-python/basic-simulation-tutorial/reflectometry/index.md

 {{< /highlight >}}

-Note that here we used Angstroms as thickness units by multiplying thickness values by imported `angstrom` factor.
+Note that here we used angstroms as thickness units by multiplying thickness values by imported `angstrom` factor.

 Finally, we create the `MultiLayer` --- enclosing object, which contains all sample